 Base (for all versions):

-- 1 ½ cups (210g) gluten-free all-purpose flour blend with xanthan gum - I used Bob's Red Mill 1-to-1 Gluten-Free Baking Flour in the blue bag
+- 1 ½ cups (210 g) gluten-free flour blend - Bob's Red Mill 1-to-1 Gluten-Free Baking Flour in the blue bag, which contains xanthan gum

 - 1 teaspoon kosher salt